robidev/iec61850_inputs/README.md

 a flexible setup that can be used in a docker container for a more complete simulation setup of a substation.

 # License
-This software is licensed under the Apache 2.0 License.
-Please note that the libiec61850 is licensed differently (GPLv3).
+This software is licensed under the Apache 2.0 License where applicable.
+Please note that the libiec61850 is licensed differently (GPLv3), and this license will prevail for components that use this library.

 # Questions and Feedback